|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 7) Failure to adopt an electricity rate structure that enables economic use of intermittent surplus non-fossil electricity generation capacity for displacement of fossil fuels.

-8) Failure to plan for and build hydroelectric power capacity and/or nuclear power capacity sufficient to meet the combined electrical and thermal power requirements at times when the wind does not blow and the sun does not shine;
+8) Failure to plan for and build hydroelectric storage and power capacity and/or nuclear power capacity sufficient to meet the combined electrical and thermal power requirements at times when the wind does not blow and the sun does not shine;

 9) Failure to educate the public with respect to critical energy related matters including: